jtauber/termdoc/README.md

 ## HTDM

 The core data structure is a term-document matrix supporting hierarchical documents.
 Documents are labelled with a tuple such as `(1, 7, 5)` or `("Plato", "Republic", "Book 5")` (the type of each item in the tuple does not matter).
+This hierarchy could represent divisions of a work, grouping of multiple works, or some combination.
 Counts are aggregated at each level of the hierarchy (including at the top level to get totals across all documents).

 HTDMs can be loaded with `load`: